ThomasObenaus/sokar/doc/Components.md

 ## CapacityPlanner (CAP)

-- Responsible to plan how many instances of the scaling-object have to be started/ stopped in order to fulfill the scale decision made by the SEE.
+The CapacityPlanner is responsible to decide how many instances/ allocations of the scaling-object shall be deployed at a certain point in time.
-- The CAP incorporates a hysteresis or even pre-knowledge (ramp up/ down data) in order to optimally plan how many instances and at which point in time to scale.
+Details about the CapacityPlanner can be found [here](CapacityPlanner.md).

 ## Scaler (SCA)